bethanyALong/cardAPI/README.md

 # User Service

 UserAPI is a Java based SpringBoot RESTful API designed to provide user registration and vendor switching functionality for an online buy now pay later provider.
-Accessing the service using a POST call provides a simple way to access the service and to allow for scalability in line with the growth of the e-commerce business.
+Accessing the service using a variety of POST calls provides a simple way to access the service and to allow for scalability in line with the growth of the business.
 This service uses JPA and Hibernate for database functionality and management.

 ## Installation